 According to its profile, Jaguar has unique “cattributes” and is a “Gen 8” cat, or an eighth-generation cat.
 Jaguar has parents, who themselves had parents — all the way back to Gen 0.
 Ownership of these digital cats is tracked via the Ethereum blockchain, and pre-defined smart contracts determine each cat’s unique “genetic and physical” characteristics and allow for buying, selling, and breeding.

 After just 1 week in operation, CryptoKitties accounted for more than 10% of all transactions on the Ethereum blockchain, according to ETH Gas Station, causing a slowdown across the entire network.

 The most expensive CryptoKitty sold for 600 ETH — $173,000 at the time — in September 2018.
 Over $43M in ether has been spent on CryptoKitties since launch, though usage has dramatically slowed since 2017.

 Why does Ethereum matter?

-Here’s another way to think about it: where Bitcoin could help users avoid banks, Ethereum could help users bypass platforms like Facebook, Amazon, or any number of more complex middlemen.
-Once upon a time, developers of a game or a collectible like CryptoKitties might have launched a Farmville-style game on Facebook, or a physical product on Amazon.
+Here’s another way to think about it: where Bitcoin could help users avoid banks, Ethereum could help users bypass all manner of platforms, from Facebook to Amazon to any number of more complex middlemen.
+Once upon a time, developers of a game or a collectible like CryptoKitties might have launched a Farmville-style game on Facebook or a physical product on Amazon.